mozilla/gecko-dev/python/mozperftest/perfdocs/developing.rst

 <https://www.sitespeed.io/documentation/browsertime/>`_ framework and provides
 a full integration into Mozilla's build and CI systems.

-Browsertime uses the selenium webdriver client to drive the browser, and provides some metrics to measure performance during a user journey.
+Browsertime uses the Selenium Webdriver client to drive the browser, and provides some metrics to measure performance during a user journey.